starknebula/F-Zero-GX-RSPR-Generator/RSPR Tournament 1 Invite.md

 ### **Specifically**, when is the tournament?
 There's is no set date yet.
 We will figure out the scheduling once we have enough participants.

-### What Custom Parts do I need?
+### What do I need?
 For this tournament, you will need all 60 Standard Parts.
-You are permitted to use a Cheat Device or Program to unlock the parts.
+Likewise, you will need to have Diamond Cup unlocked.
+You are permitted to use a Cheat Device or Program to unlock the parts and cups.
 Obviously, you are not permitted to have any cheat active during the tournament.
-Likewise, you will need to have Diamond Cup unlocked.

 ### How are parts assigned?
 I will generated the parts for each participant using this [script](http://starknebula.github.io/F-Zero-GX-RSPR-Generator/ "F-Zero GX RSPR Generator 0.3.1").